What is Business Process Management (BPM)?

 Okay, that sounds a little more complex.

-Most BPM is based on the BPM lifecycle.
+Most business process management is based on the BPM lifecycle.
 Step 1 is to sit and design the process in its ideal state and examine all the conditions that need to be built.
 Step 2 is to model the process using business process management software.
 Step 3 is to execute, or put a system in place.
 Step 4 is to monitor the system and gather data about how it is functioning.
 Step 5 is to optimize and make changes to the process to improve it.

 So it’s a lot of technology and software, right?